nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Listing all students : `list`

-Shows a list of all students in the address book.
+Displays a list of all students in the student list.

 Format: `list`